khanjan040/flask-exercise/README.md

 For this exercise, you can ignore any query string parameters other than `team`.

-In Postman, you can supply query string parameters writing the query string into your request url or by hitting the `Params` button next to `Send`.
-Doing so will automatically fill in the request url.
+In Postman, you can supply query string parameters in the `Params` section of request, doing so will automatically fill in the request url.

 The following should happen